Can AP credit substitute for a core course, or otherwise count toward the major?

 I'm thinking of doing Honors in Political Science.
 How do I go about this?

 The basic process is largely the same as for independent study, but you must satisfy University requirements for eligibility for Honors, and must follow the procedures and schedule established by the University Honors Program.
-Also, this is usually a two-semester project, and we strongly recommend that you start thinking and consulting an adviser about this during the spring of the junior year, so that you will be able to turn in a formal proposal to the Honors Council in early October.
-See the Honors Program web site for more information, including the calendar:
+Also, an honors thesis in political science is a two-semester project, and we strongly recommend that you start thinking and consulting an adviser about this during the spring of the junior year, so that you will be able to turn in a formal proposal to the Honors Council in September.
+See the University Honors Program web site for more information.
+Note that all majors completing honors in political science must register for an honors thesis credit during fall and spring semester of their senior year.

 If I do an Honors project, do I still have to take a seminar?